webrecorder/archiveweb.page/README.md

 <p align="center"><img src="/assets/awp-logo.svg" width="96" height="96"></p>

-ArchiveWeb.page is a Javascript bsaed system for high-fidelity web archiving directly in the browser.
+ArchiveWeb.page is a JavaScript based system for high-fidelity web archiving directly in the browser.
 The system can be used as a Chrome/Chromium based browser extension and also as an Electron app.

 The system creates, stores and replays high-fidelity web archives stored directly in the browser (via IndexedDB).